 This list is by no means complete, but is a representation of popular building styles in America during that past few centuries.

 Gothic Revival (1840-1880): This style borrowed features from Gothic cathedrals and were ornate and castle-like in appearance.
 Most often constructed of masonry or stone, common characteristics of this style were pointed windows, pinnacles, flat roofs with gabled ends, and leaded glass windows.
 There were also wood Gothic Revival homes that featured steeply-pitched roofs and gingerbread trim.

 Greek Revival (late 18th to early 19th centuries): This style was a reflection of the Greek temples and went well beyond an architectural style for homes to become the most popular style for public buildings during this time period.
 Common characteristics were columns, a symmetrical shape, and low roof lines.

 Italiante Style (1840-1855): This style was inspired by Italian Renaissance villas.
 Common characteristics included two- or three-story structures, flat or hip roofs, symmetrical rectangular shape, wide over-handing eaves, tall narrow windows, and double doors.

 Federal Style (1780-1840): The Federal style in America was based on the Adamesque style in England.
-Common characteristics include low pitched roof, fan light over door, classical detailing of entryway, symmetrical styling, delicate moldings, and smooth facades broken only by small porches.
+Common characteristics include a low pitched roof, a fan light over the front door, classical detailing of entryway, symmetrical styling, delicate moldings, and smooth facades broken only by small porches.

 Saltbox (1650-1830): Another style that carried over from the colonial period and is defined by a sloping roof on the back that results in the house being two stories on the front and one story on the back.
 The Saltbox is generally a wood frame house without a porch.
 The chimney is located at the center of the house.